 - Check the incision twice daily.
 It may be slightly red and there may be minor swelling in the day or two following surgery.
-A small amount of blood-tinged discharge is normal, particularly during the first few days post-surgery.
+A small amount of blood-tinged discharge is normal, particularly during the first few days.

-- Clean the incision by applying Betadine to a cotton ball or cotton pad.
-Dab the Betadine onto dog's incision.
-This is only necessary after removing discharge or if your dog contaminates the wound by licking it, etc. (Another reason why the dog's e-collar must stay on until healing is complete!)
-A small dab of antibiotic cream can be applied to the incision during the first couple of days post-spay.
+- A small dab of antibiotic cream can be applied to the incision during the first couple of days post-spay.
+Clean the incision by applying Betadine to a cotton ball or cotton pad.
+Dab the Betadine onto the dog's incision.
+This is only necessary after removing discharge or if your dog contaminates the wound by licking it, etc. (This is another reason why the dog's e-collar must stay on until healing is complete!)

 Signs of an infected incision or another problem include:

-- A gap between the edges of the incision
+- Gap between the edges of the incision

 - Pus discharge

-- An odor or discharge with a bad odor
+- Odor or discharge with a bad odor

 - Bleeding, especially after the first 36 hours post-surgery

-In the days immediately following surgery, the e-collar or "cone" will prevent your dog from licking the wound.
-This will prevent infection.
+The e-collar or "cone" will prevent your dog from licking the wound and therefore prevent infection.
 After several days, as the skin starts to heal, the dog's incision will get itchy!
-In response to the itching, your dog may bite at the incision, stitches or staples.
-If you remove the cone before your dog gets her stitches or staples removed, your dog may remove them prematurely!
+In response to the itching, your dog may bite at the incision, stitches, or staples.
+If you remove the cone before the stitches or staples are removed, your dog may remove them prematurely!
 This is dangerous and costly to fix, so keep the cone on!

-- -- DO look up the phone number and address for the nearest 24-hour emergency clinic.
+- Look up the phone number and address of the nearest 24-hour emergency clinic.

-- DO leash-walk your dog until her stitches are removed.
+- Leash-walk your dog until her stitches are removed.

-- DO bring your dog to the vet if she is exhibiting pain, signs of infection, pale gums or other problems.
+- Bring her to the vet if she is exhibiting pain, signs of infection, pale gums, or other problems.

-- DO crate your dog if she wants to run, jump and play.
+- Crate your dog if she wants to run, jump, or play.
 She must remain inactive for 10 to 14 days.

-- DO expect minor panting and other signs of discomfort in the hours immediately following surgery.
+- Expect minor panting and other signs of discomfort in the hours immediately following surgery.

-- DON'T give your dog aspirin.
+- Give your dog aspirin.
 It will thin her blood, causing uncontrolled bleeding.

-- DON'T give your dog Tylenol or other pain medication!
+- Give your dog Tylenol or other pain medication!
 These are deadly to dogs!

-- DON'T let your dog run or jump until her stitches are removed.
+- Let your dog run or jump until her stitches are removed.

-- DON'T let your dog off-leash until she has healed (10 to 14 days).
-If your dog gets lost, it could be deadly!
+- Let her off-leash until she has healed (10 to 14 days).
+If she gets lost, it could be deadly!

-- DON'T be surprised if your dog exhibits aggression immediately after surgery.
+- Be surprised if your dog exhibits aggression immediately after surgery.
 This is a normal reaction to pain.

-- DON'T remove the e-collar!
+- Remove the e-collar!
 It only takes a moment for your dog to remove her stitches prematurely.
 This can lead to a medical emergency!

 Is My Dog in Pain?

 Your dog will be in pain following spaying surgery.
-Spaying is more painful than neutering, since the surgeon must cut through the abdominal wall.
-Your vet will give your dog pain medications before she leaves the clinic, so that will help reduce her pain.
-If you think your dog is uncomfortable, contact your vet.
+Spaying is more painful than neutering since the surgeon must cut through the abdominal wall.
+Your vet will give your dog pain medications before she leaves the clinic, so that will help.
+If you think she is uncomfortable, contact your vet.
 NEVER give a dog pain medication at home!
 Many are toxic and aspirin will cause internal bleeding.

-Prior to your dog's spaying surgery, look up the name and phone number for the nearest 24-hour veterinary clinic.
-Know where it's located, so you don't get lost if you need to rush your pet to the hospital in the event of an emergency.
+Prior to your dog's spaying surgery, look up the name and phone number of the nearest 24-hour veterinary clinic.
+Know where it's located so you don't get lost if you need to rush her to the hospital.
 Always call ahead so the emergency vets can prepare for your dog's arrival.

-- **Torn stitches, dislodged staples or open incision
+- Torn stitches, dislodged staples, or an open incision**

-- A gap between the edges of the incision
+- Gap between the edges of the incision

 - Foul-smelling discharge from the incision